EasterCompany/Overlord-1.2-Web-Client-Template/README.md

 ## Setup Instructions

-To install this client in your Overlord environment run the following command from inside Overlords root directory
+To install this client into your Overlord environment run the following command from inside Overlord-CLI

 ```bash
 ./o create -git@github.com:___git_user_here___/{app_name}.git